dedis/popstellar/docs/protocol.md

 🧭 **RPC Message** > **Query** > **Get messages by their ids**

-The purpose of this RPC is to request missed messages so far.
+The purpose of this RPC is to selectively retrieve multiple messages by their ID.
+This allows the caller to only retrieve the messages it doesn't already have.

 A server will typically make this call upon the reception of a hearbeat message, in case the server hasn't already received some of the messages contained in such heartbeat but it could also be used in other contexts.